Web under local loads – Hand calculations

 Hinges are connections that allow for free rotation.

 In the beam example above the screws prohibited rotation, so the connection took in the bending moment, and since screws capacity was small, they broke.
 If you would place screws like on the drawing below, those would not prohibit rotation.
-Such solution is a true hinge.
-Of course, there is a “price” – since we do not carry bending “elsewhere”, analyzed beam will get much higher bending moment (but elements that are connected to the beam won’t get any, and that is the point!)
+Such a solution is a true hinge.
+Of course, there is a “price” – since we do not carry bending “elsewhere”, the analyzed beam will get a much higher bending moment (but elements that are connected to the beam won’t get any, and that is the point!)

-So let’s think how to analyze if our connection allows for free rotation.
+So let’s think about how to analyze if our connection allows for free rotation.
 Let’s use one of the most common shear connections as an example.

 First of all, we can notice, that with more than one screw the “free rotation” of our connection will be somehow limited.
 Since 2 screws can generate a pair of forces they can “try” to stop the rotation (by shear action).
 If any significant bending moment will be applied to this connection, it is obvious that the screws will break.
 It’s because the distance between them is small, so the forces in the pair of forces will be very big.

 However one can realize that the holes in all screwed connections have holes diameter higher than the diameter of the screw.
 Taking this into account shows that in order to carry shear (in a non-preloaded connection) screws have to “travel” to the edge of the hole first (see below).
-This distance is relatively small (usually 0.5-1.5mm depending on the screw size and it’s location in the hole), but with a distance between screws being small as well, this actually produces a quite significant rotation possibility (especially since rotations in typical beams are quite small).
+This distance is relatively small (usually 0.5-1.5mm depending on the screw size and its location in the hole), but with a distance between screws being small as well, this actually produces a quite significant rotation possibility (especially since rotations in typical beams are quite small).

-So the easiest method to verify if the connection is a real hinge is to check what is the allowable free rotation, and then apply hinge in static design and see if the rotation in that connection is smaller than the allowable free rotation.
-If it is – connection is a hinge.
+So the easiest method to verify if the connection is a real hinge is to check what is the allowable free rotation, and then apply the hinge in static design and see if the rotation in that connection is smaller than the allowable free rotation.
+If it is – the connection is a hinge.

-When the rotation is actually higher (which in most cases mean you are calculation something interesting), then this will be a bit more tricky.
+When the rotation is actually higher (which in most cases means you are calculation something interesting), then this will be a bit more tricky.
 I will get to this in the next post (using the numerical model shown above).
 If you are interested in it, be sure to subscribe so you won’t miss it 🙂

 Also, not all cases allow estimating the free rotation in hand calculations.
 Sometimes you have to do a simple numerical study to see what the allowable rotation is – eventually I will get to this as well.